• Our Services

 The Five Marketing Lies You’re Told as a Small Business

-December 23, 2021 Posted by Tim Ito Uncategorized
+October 15, 2025 Posted by Tim Ito Uncategorized

 Every year, we’re struck by the amount of what we would consider to be bad advice given to small businesses, especially when it comes to marketing.
 While some of it is well-intentioned and resonates because it’s a simple slogan or comes in a relatable, easy-to-digest message, that doesn’t mean it should carry significant weight.
-As we head into 2022, one of the things we’d like to do at Marketing Nice Guys is to dispel a few myths / lies about marketing there that we’ve run into over the years.
-Like everything else in life, marketing can be a lot more nuanced and complex than some simple slogan.
-Here are 5 that we’d vote to eliminate altogether in 2022.

-Lie No. 1: “To get started in marketing, you just have to dive in.”
+Lie No. 1: “You just have to dive in.”

 If you haven’t done marketing before, there’s nothing wrong with getting your feet wet and experimenting with different marketing tools or approaches to at least figure out your own capabilities.
 But there’s a big difference between that and diving into the deep end of the pool without thinking about it.
 One, you could drown if you don’t know how to swim (the marketing equivalent of wasting a lot of resources and oftentimes money).
 For most small businesses, we’d recommend simply taking a step back and creating a plan first.
 The reason is that a plan will: